Despo-coder/thekumho/docs/feature-documentation.md

 - Table assignment management

 #### Menu Tab (for managers/admins)
-- CRUD operations for menu items
+- Complete CRUD operations for menu items, categories, and menus
+- Menu items with detailed properties (name, description, price, image, dietary flags)
-- Category management
+- Category management with item counts and descriptions
-- Dietary tag management
-- Menu availability controls
+- Menu management with active status and pickup availability toggles
+- Image upload functionality for menu items
+- Delete functionality with safeguards to prevent orphaned items
+- Detailed edit forms for all menu components
+- Menu item filtering by category, search, and dietary preferences

 #### Users Tab (for admins only)
 - User account management